jkobell/testmean/README.md

 # testmean
 - This a test MEAN app on a new machine.
+- Javascript